afzalamu/Design-of-two-stage-operational-amplifier-at-180nm-Technology/README.md

 ### Model and Methodology
 - **Model File:** CMOS180nm
-- **Design Methodology:** gm over Id methodology (Emphasis on optimized W/L ratio and Width/Length multiples of 0.18nm)
+- **Design Methodology:** gm over ID methodology (Emphasis on optimized W/L ratio and Width/Length multiples of 0.18nm)

 ### Prerequisites
 Before designing, the following steps were taken:
-- Used Analog Designer Toolbox (ADT) for generating parameter charts using CMOS180.txt model file.
+- Used Analog Designer Toolbox (ADT) for generating parameter charts using the CMOS180.txt model file.
 - ADT allows plotting various parameter charts for NMOS and PMOS devices, considering different specifications such as length, VDS, VSB, etc.

 ### Tools Used